surbut/MSGene/README.md

-# MSGene
+## MSGene
-R package for multistate modeling
+* R package for multistate modeling

 Welcome to our package for estimating lifetime probabilities iterated over a multistate model!!

+This repository contains codes for implementing MSGene, a framework for dynamic risk modelling of coronary artery disease using genetic risk and the electronic health record with multistate modelling.
+Detailed description of MSGene development can be found in the manuscript [MSGene: Derivation and validation of a multistate model for lifetime risk of coronary artery disease using genetic risk and the electronic health record](https://www.medrxiv.org/content/10.1101/2023.11.08.23298229v1)

 To install: